Ternowy/countly-io/README.md

 1. Codestyle - PSR12
 2. Services and repositories.
 Services are providing inserting/deleting.
 Repositories are providing only the obtaining.
 3. Abstractions instead of primitive types.
 4. Enums instead of string values.
-For sets of Enums, use Helpers.

 ### JS